DanielIdoko/Movi/README.md

 2. Search for Movies
 3. Save Favourite Movies
 4. View full movies information

-This App is fully functional and is built on ReactJs Framework alongside TMDB API and Tailwindcss.
+This App is fully functional and is built with ReactJs Library alongside React Router and Tailwindcss.

 To Run this App;
 ```js